Texas doctor accused of huge health fraud scheme

 Fraud in the healthcare industry has been a growing concern for the Obama administration, and the Justice Department has set up teams of prosecutors in key cities to focus solely on those cases as attempts to defraud the programs increase.

-The so-called strike forces were created in March 2007, and since then at least 1,190 people have been charged over alleged false billing to Medicare for more than $3.6 billion.
+The so-called strike forces were created in March 2007, and since than at least 1,190 people have been charged over alleged false billing to Medicare for more than $3.6 billion.

 "This (case) represents the single largest fraud amount orchestrated by one doctor in the history of our Medicare Fraud Strike Force operations," Cole said.